zhoufeng1989/notes/concurrent_scala/notes/chapter2.md

 writes by one thread are visible to another thread.
 Writes by any thread executing the synchronized statement on an x object are **not only atomic, but also visible to threads that execute synchronized on x**.

+## Monitors and synchronization

+A synchronization mechanism that enforces access limits on a shared resource is called a **lock**.
+Locks are also used to ensure that no two threads execute the same code simultaneously; that is, they implement **mutual exclusion**.
+Each object on the JVM has a special built-in **monitor lock**, also called the **intrinsic lock**.

+A natural consequence is that synchronized statements can be **nested**.
+However, this cause **dead lock**.

+### Deadlocks
+A **deadlock** is a general situation in which two or more executions wait for each other to complete an action before proceeding with their own action.
+The reason for waiting is that each of the executions obtains an exclusive access to a resource that the other execution needs to proceed.

+Establish a **total order between resources** when acquiring them; this ensures that no set of threads cyclically wait on the resources they previously acquired.

+### Guarded blocks
+A synchronized statement in which some condition is repetitively checked before calling wait is called a **guarded block**.
+We can now use our insight on guarded blocks to avoid the **busy-wait** in our worker thread in advance.

+see code in src/main/scala/BasicThreads/SynchronizedPool.

+### Interrupting threads and the graceful shutdown
+Calling the interrupt method on a thread that is in the waiting or timed waiting state causes it to throw an InterruptedException.
+This exception can be caught and handled, but in our case it will terminate the Worker thread.
+However, if we call this method while the thread is running, the exception is not thrown and the thread's interrupt flag is set.
+A thread that does not block must periodically query the interrupt flag with the isInterrupted method.”